 - LEGO is popular as a medium for stop motion for amateurs or professionals.
+This type of animation is known as a brickfilm.
 LEGO even promoted this with their LEGO Studios line of toys back in 2000, which included sets like exploding buildings or giant dinosaur heads with moving jaws.
 One set had a camera that you can use to make the movies, and it can even attach to your LEGO bricks in the case you need to prop it up somewhere.
 The LEGO Studios website even had a few tutorials on how to do various specials effects like making minifigs run.
-Eventually the lineup ended with a Spider-Man theme in 2002.

 - Others go on to make custom LEGO characters and pieces to make stop motion videos of other properties that LEGO isn't involved with.
 Such as this video for Gears of War called Bricks of War.

-- The Lego Movie uses some stop motion, combined with CGI designed to look like stop motion.
+- The LEGO Movie uses some stop motion (for the end titles), combined with CGI designed to look like stop motion.

 - The film Better Off Dead includes a brief stop-motion sequence where the protagonist Lane, while toiling at a fast-food restaurant, imagines himself as Doctor Frankenstein bringing burgers to life.